LL 1000 – ESOL: English for Speakers of Other Languages

 A course for non-native speakers of English focusing on self-assessment and needs analysis.
 Curriculum is developed according to student needs in writing, reading, vocabulary, grammar, listening, speaking, and pronunciation.
 This course emphasizes academic English, use of academic technology and academic English study skills.
 Particular course content is developed according to students’ academic disciplines.
 A TESOL student is assigned for the term to assist in supplementary instruction.
 May be taken twice.
 Pass/No Pass.
 This course is offered in the fall and spring.

-All new incoming international students take a class entitled Introduction to the Academic Community.
+All new incoming international students take a class entitled Strategies for Success.
 This class offers students an opportunity to learn about campus life, creates cross-cultural awareness, and provides opportunities for students to get to know one another.
 Students will develop skills in studying, public speaking, and note-taking.

 An introduction to the concept and nature of the academic community, including its values, expectations and activities.
 This class will emphasize the goals of academic activity, including the resources available, and the skills needed to accomplish those goals.
 This course will also give students an opportunity to create cross- cultural awareness and to reflect on their culture and journey as an international student to the United States.